pchaganti/ax-roo-flow/README.md

               ```bash
               chmod +x install_rooflow.sh
               ```
-           3. Execute the downloaded script:
+           3. Execute the downloaded script (If you have MCP servers connected, see "Importing Connected MCP Server Tools" below):
               ```bash
               ./install_rooflow.sh
               ```
    5. The command downloads and executes the script, which will check for `git`, clone the repository, move files, clean up, and run the variable insertion process.
 Follow any on-screen prompts or error messages.
    6.  **Note:** Upon successful completion, the downloaded scripts (`install_rooflow.*` and `insert-variables.*`) will be automatically removed.

-   4.  **Verify Installation:** After the script runs successfully:
+   7.  **Verify Installation:** After the script runs successfully:
        *   Check that the `.roo/` directory, along with the `.roomodes`file exist in your project root.
        *   Optionally, inspect the `.roo/system-prompt-*` files to ensure placeholders like `WORKSPACE_PLACEHOLDER` have been replaced with your actual system paths.

-   ### Install Global Boomerang Mode
+   ### Install Global Orchestrator Mode

-   Since Boomerang mode uses the default Roo Code system prompt, you may wish to make this mode global.
+   Since Orchestrator mode uses the default Roo Code system prompt, you may wish to make this mode global.
 If so, follow these manual steps using the Roo Code UI:

    1.  **Open Roo Code Settings:** Click the Roo Code icon in the VS Code Activity Bar, then click the "Prompts" icon (looks like a book/document - Step 1 in image below).
     <br>